Hadleigh-Schwartz/EchoDARENet/README.md

     │   ├── <hom_ir_name>.wav
     │   ├── ....
   ```

+- Download the preprocessed subsets of the SoundCam dataset [here](https://purl.stanford.edu/xq364hd5023).
+Unzip and place each subset of data (each of which is a subfolder upon unzipping) into one parent directory and then run the dataset/unpack_soundcam.py script to re-organize them into .wav files in a flat directory structure.

+- Download the EARS RIRs using the official download script [here](https://github.com/sp-uhh/ears_benchmark/blob/main/download_ears_reverb.sh).
+Comment out the lines in this script corresponding to download of the speech dataset if you only want the RIRs.

 - Generate random simulated IRs using generate_ir.py and place the resulting folder in Datasets.
 The expected file structure is:
    ```